starch-uk/sca-extra/PLAN.md

 ### PMD CLI Installation

-**IMPORTANT:** This project uses PMD CLI directly as an external tool.
+**IMPORTANT:** This project will use PMD CLI directly as an external tool.
 PMD is NOT an npm package and must be installed separately.

 1. **Install PMD CLI:**
    - **macOS:** `brew install pmd`